Call Now Request FREE consultation - 1866-758-4529

 Determining Fair Value for Your Case

-We use our decades of experience in handling truck crash cases to analyze the severity of the damages for each of our clients.
+We use our decades of experience in handling truck crash cases to analyze the severity of the damage for each of our clients.
 Factors such as the permanent nature of an injury or the recovery Timetable are important considerations.
 Injuries that are lingering and of a permanent nature tend to be significant factors in considerations by juries.
-The doctor’s testimony regarding needing future expenses in the costs associated with the treatment are very important in damage assessments.
+The doctor’s testimony regarding future expenses associated with the treatment is very important in damage assessments.

 Juries and the trucking company’s insurance adjusters tend to value the doctor’s testimony more than what the injured victim has to say.
-Although juries give great weight to treating physicians, and serious damage cases the defense always retains a doctor who will testify to minimize damages.
+Although juries give great weight to treating physicians, and in serious damage cases, the defense always retains a doctor who will testify to minimize damages.

-Other factors that are considerations in damage assessment or whether or not surgery was needed, and hardware installed.
-Surgical cases are much easier to show a jury the extent of the injury and need for the treatment.
-Operated cases also tend to minimize the defense tactic of hiring a doctor who justifies surgery is not necessary and the injured person malingering.
+Other factors considered in damage assessment include whether surgery was necessary and whether hardware was implanted.
+Surgical cases are often easier to demonstrate to a jury the extent of the injury and the necessity of the treatment.
+Operated cases also tend to minimize the defense tactic of hiring a doctor who justifies that surgery is not necessary and the injured person is malingering.

-Each case is analyzed once the complete medical records have been obtained and the doctors opinions known.
-There is not a formula that is generally accepted in dealing with a truck crash case.
+Each case is analyzed once the complete medical records have been obtained and the doctor’s opinions are known.
+There is no universally accepted formula for dealing with a truck crash case.

 About Greg Baumgartner